buildinspace/peru/README.md

 ## Magical Updates

-If you run `peru reup --all`, peru will talk to each of your upstream repos, get their latest versions, and then edit your `peru.yaml` file with any updates.
+If you run `peru reup`, peru will talk to each of your upstream repos, get their latest versions, and then edit your `peru.yaml` file with any updates.
 If you don't have `peru.yaml` checked into some kind of source control, you should probably do that first, because the reup will modify it in place.
 When we reup the example above, the changes look something like this:

 ```diff
 diff --git a/peru.yaml b/peru.yaml